somak135/AB-Testing/README.md

 3. Activate the newly created environment if not done already.
 Fire up Jupyter notebook.
 Now we shall learn how to run the `conduct_AB_test.ipynb` notebook.
   + Run cell 1 blindly.
   + Run cell 2.
 It would give the button to upload .csv file containing the data set.
 The format of this .csv file is described above.
 The `example_data.csv` in the parent folder is an example file you may use to test the tool.
-Every time you need to change the file, please rerun this cell.
+Every time you need to change the file, please rerun from this cell upto the end.
   + Run cell 3.
 Here you would need to specify the name of your baseline variant and your preferred method to carry out a test.
+Each time you need to change some setting, rerun from this cell upto the end.
   + Run cell 4.
 If your preferred method was classical, you would need to specify the level of significance(default 5%) of the test by adjusting the slider.
 If your preferred method was Bayesian, you would need to mention the expected loss threshold(default 5%) and expected lift(absolute).
   + Run cell 5.
 The verdict and the plots with required metrics will be displayed.
 Following are the results by running a Classical(Two sided) test and a Bayesian test respectively with the `example_data.csv` file.